simutool/.github/profile/README.md

 This article discusses the system design and motivation of a data lake / data management SaaS platform that was built for an EU _Horizon 2020_ project in the domain of computer-aided manufacturing in the aerospace and automotive industries ([SIMUTOOL](https://doi.org/10.3030/680569), 2015-2019).
 The goal of the project was to _increase the Technology Readiness Level (TRL) of the micorwave heating of composites (tooling and process optimization) to 6-7_.

-In this document (and github organization) we present an overview of the problem and the soltuon we developed.
+In this document (and github organization) we present an overview of the problem and the soltuon we developed, as well as an archive of the software we built.

 ## Introduction